 Secondly, don’t waste those precious writing months before the end of August dallying.
 Get writing, keep writing and where possible send in a full manuscript.
 This gives your critique author the opportunity to assess all the aspects required in the novel.
 Some of their comments are harsh, but they are meant to help you.
 Cry a few tears, have a glass of wine and put the manuscript away in a drawer.
 But only for a couple of weeks, then get it out, re-read the report and get started on your revisions.
 And most important, don’t forget to renew your NWS subscription.
 It is the best value for money you will ever spend.
 I know, I’ve done it and come out a published writer.
 And I record here my heartfelt thanks to all the authors who take on the role of assessor.
 Best of luck, you could be writing on this form next year.

 Thank you, Julie, we hope you have a fabulous evening at the RNA Summer Party and good luck with your writing career.

 The RNA blog is brought to you by

 Elaine Everest & Natalie Kleinman

-If you would like to write an article or be featured on the blog please contact us on firstname.lastname@example.org
+If you would like to write for the RNA blog please contact us on firstname.lastname@example.org